CDCgov/SDP-CBR/README.md

     oc create -f https://raw.githubusercontent.com/jboss-fuse/application-templates/GA/quickstarts/spring-boot-camel-xml-template.json

 Now when you use "Add to Project" button in the OpenShift console, you should see a template for this quickstart.

+### Running the application locally

+The maven command to build the application described above produces an all-in-one jar file that can be run locally.
+The jar file is created in the target directory and can be run with the following comand.

+     java -jar target/sdp-cbr-1.0.0-SNAPSHOT.jar

+When running locally the application can be configured through extenal properties files according as provided by the spring boot framework.
+Information on this external configuration can be found at the following location. https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-profile-specific-properties

+The base properties for the application are contained in the src/main/resources/application.properties file.
+This file is basically a template for fields that will need to be filled out in order for the routes to run.
+Please review the file in order to understand the configuration parameters that are required.